-Key benefits of the Company:
+Key facts about the Company:

-- A self-managed investment trust with an independent Board - Experienced manager in Dr Sandy Nairn, Executive Director, with more than 35 years of global equity experience - A flexible mandate to seek out undervalued assets of all kinds.
+- A self-managed investment trust with an independent Board. - Experienced manager in Dr Sandy Nairn, Executive Director, with more than 35 years of global equity experience. - A flexible mandate to seek out undervalued assets of all kinds.
 The Company invests in a range of assets across both public and private markets throughout the world.
-These assets include both listed and unquoted securities, investments and interests in other investment companies and investment funds (including limited partnerships and offshore funds) as well as bonds (including index-linked securities) and cash as appropriate - Annualised Net Asset Value ('NAV') total return of 8.7% per annum since launch in 2003 - Positive double digit NAV return in 2022 despite bear markets in both equities and bonds - Close alignment of interest between the Directors (who together own 17% of the Company) and shareholders
+These assets include both listed and unquoted securities, investments and interests in other investment companies and investment funds (including limited partnerships and offshore funds) as well as bonds (including index-linked securities) and cash. - Annualised Net Asset Value ('NAV') total return of 8.3% per annum since launch in 2003. - Positive NAV return in 2023, in resilient markets for equities. - Close alignment of interest between the Directors (who together own 18% of the Company, including the interests of persons closely associated) and shareholders.